- The 2021 IEEE Autonomous Driving AI Test Challenge

 Oct.
 26 2020:

+Please check the the new Announcement on participating the online challenges.
 For further details about the online challenges, please take a look at the online venue page.

 Online Venue